adbjo/mattermost-webapp/report.md

 Kasper: 6 hours

 Mainly worked on manage_auto_responder file and manage_auto_responder.test file.
 Had to change proptypes to Props in manage_auto_responder file and move them outside of the function and update some parameters.
 There was some issue with some of the props and I had to get in touch with the developers whom gave me premission to add the props in autosize_textarea.
 Gabriel pair-programmed with me on manage_auto_responder.

+Robin: 4.5 hours

+My assigned work was on index and desktop_notification_settings, but as Gabriel it took some time to understand typescript and the changes themselves were not that large.
+I did some pair-programming with Adam during the remaining time.

 8. running code?